-Kittens will probably never grow again at the remarkable rate they accomplish during this period, and seeing the changes in their development from week to week is an... incredible experience.
-We'll start off by recapping the first week and move on from there.Continue to 2 of 8 below.
+Kittens will probably never grow again at the remarkable rate they accomplish during this period, and seeing the changes in their development from week to week is an incredible experience.
+Learn about their first week and move on from there.

 Week 1: Tiny Food Processing Factories

 Kittens are very helpless at this age, but the mother cat instinctively knows their needs.
-She feeds them, keeps them close by for warmth, bathes them with her rough tongue, which also stimulates their digestion and helps them urinate and defecate.
-Mother cats are very protective of their little ones and will... move them to another location if humans intrude too much into the nest.
+She feeds them, keeps them close by for warmth, and bathes them with her rough tongue, which also stimulates their digestion and helps them urinate and defecate.
+Mother cats are very protective of their little ones and will move them to another location if humans intrude too much into the nest.

-Provided the mother has been vaccinated or has natural immunity, the kittens will receive this same immunity for the first 24 to 48 hours through her colostrum, and it will last until they are old enough to get their "kitten shots."
+Provided the mother has been vaccinated or has natural immunity, the kittens will receive this same immunity for the first 24 to 48 hours through her colostrum, and it will last until they are old enough to get their kitten shots.

 Newborns will weigh an average of 3.5 ounces at birth and may double their weight by the end of the first week.
+It's a good idea to weigh them and monitor their weight to ascertain if they are getting adequate nutrition.
 They are simply little food processing factories at this point, and their only activities are nursing, sleeping, and passing waste.
-There is very little social interaction at this age, other than competing for their favorite nipple, where they will suckle while kneading with their tiny paws.Continue to 3 of 8 below.
+There is very little social interaction at this age, other than competing for their favorite nipple, where they will suckle while kneading with their tiny paws.